-You will be moved to a recovery area, where nurses will monitor your heart rate, EKG, blood pressure, and oxygen levels.
+You will be moved to a recovery area, where nurses will monitor your heart rate, ECG, blood pressure, and oxygen levels.

-When your gag reflex has returned, your vital signs are stable, and you are more alert, the EKG electrode pads, the oxygen probe, and the IV will be removed.
+When your gag reflex has returned, your vital signs are stable, and you are more alert, the ECG electrode pads, the oxygen probe, and the IV will be removed.
 You may get dressed.

 You may feel weak, tired, or groggy for the rest of the day of the test.
 You should feel normal by the day after the procedure.
 Your throat may be sore for a few days after the procedure due to the insertion of the TEE probe.

-If the procedure was done on an outpatient basis, you may be discharged home, unless your doctor determines that your condition requires further observation or hospital admission.
+If the procedure was done on an outpatient basis, you may be discharged home, unless your healthcare provider determines that your condition requires further observation or hospital admission.

-You may resume your usual diet and activities unless your doctor advises you differently.
+You may resume your usual diet and activities unless your healthcare provider advises you differently.

 Generally, there is no special type of care following a TEE.
-However, your doctor may give you other instructions after the procedure, depending on your particular situation.
+However, your healthcare provider may give you other instructions after the procedure, depending on your particular situation.